 Regardless, things cannot remain the way they are.
 Divorcing spouses fight.
 Warring partners can really fight because they have the support of their spouses.
 Things can get really interesting when there are three or more partners instead of just two.

-In mediation engagements I am committed to reaching a structured resolution.
+In mediation engagements, Barry is committed to reaching a structured resolution.
 There is no right or wrong, only resolution.
-This means that I am with both partners every step of the way.
-I am typically engaged by the company but I can represent only one partner if that is made clear to all partners ahead of time.
+This means that Barry is with both partners every step of the way.
+Barry is typically engaged by the company but he can represent only one partner if that is made clear to all partners ahead of time.

 These kinds of changes aren’t easy, and it usually gets more painful before matters are resolved.
 However, the business and life for all partners is better on the other side.